• Skip to Section

 Students ensure they've completed their worksheets.

-If needed, students can watch the video again at home to double check their answers.
+If needed, students can watch the videos again at home to double check their answers.

 Going Further